Big Island Forum

 Hillary's public acknowledgment

-Mind expanding research/experiments having to do with intentions—The Intention Experiment —by Lynne McTaggart
+The Intention Experiment Mind-expanding research/experiments having to do with intention. —by Lynne McTaggart